leropo00/electricity_invoice_generator/README.md

 ```
 docker-compose up -d
 ```

 You need to copy .env.example file to .env file for project settings.
-Change url to this based on default setting in docker compose.
+Uncomment value bellow, and comment out sample value for DATABASE_URI:

 ```
-DATABASE_URI=postgresql://postgres:password@localhost:5433/electricity_invoices
+DATABASE_URI=postgresql://postgres:password@timescaledb/electricity_invoices
 ```

+This property is also repeated in file alembic.ini, which contains definitions for alembic migration tool sqlalchemy.url = postgresql://postgres:password@timescaledb/electricity_invoices

 After running container, you need to run alembic migrations to create tables.